AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 ## Will I have to change any URLs, image presets, or deploy any new code on my site for Smart Imaging? {#will-i-have-to-change-any-urls-image-presets-or-deploy-any-new-code-on-my-site-for-smart-imaging}

-Smart Imaging works seamlessly with your existing image URLs and image presets.
+No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically.

 As mentioned earlier, Smart Imaging supports only JPEG and PNG image formats.
 For other formats, you need to append the `bfc=off` modifier to the URL as described earlier.